 If you or your child needs help with speech, language or swallowing skills, you may benefit from speech therapy.
 The speech therapists at University of Missouri Health Care provide effective, compassionate care for adults and children.
-We work in collaboration with your referring doctor and other physicians to provide complete care for your individual needs.
+We work in collaboration with your referring doctor and other experts to provide complete care for your individual needs.

 Our speech therapists, also known as speech-language pathologists, help you regain speech function for success at home, school or work.
 Our mission is to help you achieve your goals and improve your quality of life.